intel-analytics/BigDL-2.x/docs/docs/PlatformGuide/AnalyticsZoo-on-Databricks.md

 Before you start this guide, make sure a Databricks workspace is ready and a cluster is created using the Databricks UI.

 1. Create either [AWS Databricks](https://docs.databricks.com/getting-started/try-databricks.html)  workspace or [Azure Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks/) workspace.
 2. Create Databricks [clusters](https://docs.databricks.com/clusters/create.html) using the UI.
-Choose Databricks runtime with spark 2.4.3 (Analytics Zoo currently supports spark <= 2.4.3).
+Choose Databricks runtime with spark 2.4.3 (this guide is tested on Runtime 5.5 LTS(includes Apache Spark 2.4.3, scala 2.11)).

 ## Installing Analytics Zoo libraries